Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: The light curves of real TDEs

 \subsubsection{Comparison to host galaxy mass}

 Since the stellar mass of the host galaxy correlates with black hole mass, it will be instructive to compare the TDE lightcurve properties we extracted from the data to the mass of their host galaxies.
 The results are summarized in Table~\ref{tab:masscorr}.
 We find that the strongest correlation (i.e., lowest scatter and highest significance) is found between host galaxy mass and plateau luminosity.
-This significance of the correlation exceeds $5\sigma$, as measured with the non-parametric Kendall's $\tau$ test.
+The significance of the correlation exceeds $4\sigma$, as measured with the non-parametric Kendall's $\tau$ test.

-We also recover correlations that have been reported in the literature, such as host galaxy mass and peak luminosity \citep{Hammerstein22}, fallback rate \citep{vanVelzen20_ISSI}, or e-folding time \citep{Blagorodnova17}.
+We also recover correlations that have been reported in the literature, such as host galaxy mass and peak luminosity \citep{Hammerstein23}, fallback rate \citep{vanVelzen20_ISSI}, or e-folding time \citep{Blagorodnova17}.

 In Fig.~\ref{fig:masscorr} we show the correlation between host galaxy mass and plateau luminosity.
 We also show two other light curve properties that are more easily extracted from the data: the peak-optical luminosity and the early-time energy radiated in the $g$-band (measured from the peak luminosity and the $e$-folding time).
-We noticed that for all early-time properties of the lightcurve (peak light, decay rate, etc.) the significance of the correlation with host galaxy mass increases if we only use the subset of TDEs with a detected plateau.